garvitaa/JMEDAS/index.md

 which have many uses, including the identification of hadronic decays of heavy SM particles such as top quarks, W, Z, and H bosons, as well as mitigation of pileup and others.

+For the MET exercise we will start with an introduction to its reconstruction and the fundamental concepts underlying its calculation, ensuring a solid foundation for understanding its role in physics analyses.
+Next, we delve into MET calibration and uncertainties, providing the tools to accurately account for and quantify potential deviations.
+Finally, we cover the identification of sources that can lead to artificial MET and discuss Noisy Event filters (formerly known as MET filters) designed to mitigate such effects, equipping you to confidently handle MET-related challenges in your research.

 The tutorial is designed to be executed on CERN LXPLUS, following the setup step, using jupyter notebooks.
 On this website, you will find links to instructional slides and more information about the topics to walk you through the exercises.

-_For general questions, problems, debugs, or asking for help from experts on jets and missing ET:_ [CMS Talk JetMET category](https://cms-talk.web.cern.ch/c/pog/jetmet/51)
+_For general questions, problems, debugs, or asking for help from experts on jets and MET:_ [CMS Talk JetMET category](https://cms-talk.web.cern.ch/c/pog/jetmet/51)

 _Follow the CMS workbook on jet analysis:_ [WorkBookJetAnalysis](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookJetAnalysis)

 > ## What is this set of exercises trying to do?
 >
 >It gives you hands-on experience accessing jet collection in an event, plotting basic jet quantities, and applying jet energy correction.
-> * This is a 101 on accessing jets in the CMS framework without assuming prior knowledge of jet analysis.
+> * This is a 101 on accessing jets and MET in the CMS framework without assuming prior knowledge.
-> * Make you familiar with basic jet types and algorithms and how to use them in your analysis.
+> * Make you familiar with basic jet and MET types and algorithms and how to use them in your analysis.
 > * Illustrate each exercise using real-life example scripts.
 > * Give a comprehensive reference to more advanced workbook examples, additional resources, and pedagogical documentation in one place.
 {: .objectives}